HOME

 For social media content specifically, approval teams are often streamlined to prevent bottlenecks in fast-moving channels.
 A social media manager might have approval authority for day-to-day posts, with additional reviews only for campaign content or sensitive topics.

-What Types of Content Need to Be Approved?
+What Types of Content Need Approval?

 Should every tweet go through the same approval process as your annual report?
 Establishing different approval pathways based on content type and risk level helps balance thoroughness with efficiency.

-For social media teams, consider creating tiered approval categories:
+Consider creating tiered approval categories:

-• Tier 1 (Pre-approved): Content following established templates and guidelines that can be posted directly
+Tier 1 (Pre-approved): Content following established templates and guidelines that can be posted directly

-• Tier 3 (Full review): Content needing multiple stakeholder approvals before publication
+Tier 3 (Full review): Content needing multiple stakeholder approvals before publication

 This approach allows routine content to move quickly while ensuring appropriate oversight for higher-risk communications.
 Document these requirements in a content approval matrix that clearly shows which types of content require which level of review.